microsoft/TypeScript-wiki/Performance.md

 However, if we know enough about `List<T>`, we can reduce this assignability check to determining whether `Dog` is assignable to `Animal` (i.e. without considering each member of `List<T>`).
 (In particular, we need to know the [variance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) of the type parameter `T`.)
 The compiler can only take full advantage of this potential speedup if the `strictFunctionTypes` flag is enabled (otherwise, it uses the slower, but more lenient, structural check).
+For this reason, we recommend building with `--strictFunctionTypes` (which is enabled by default under `--strict`).

 # Configuring Other Build Tools